Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Simulation studies

 \subsubsection{Stabilizing controller synthesis with noisy measurements}

-Finally, we employ the methods discussed in Section~\ref{s:noise} on the considered system.
-We use the exact same parametrization as before.
-In this case, we simulate the data-generating system for $\Nd=26$, while we add noise $\varepsilon_k$ to our measurements taken from a normal distribution with variance $0.1$.
+Next, we demonstrate the capabilities of the method discussed in Section~\ref{s:noise} on the considered system {and compare the results with a two-step approach}.
+For this part of the simulation study, we generate a new data-dictionary.
+We simulate the data-generating system for $\Nd=26$, while we add noise $\varepsilon_k$ to our measurements with $\varepsilon_k\sim\mc{N}(0.1,0)$, resulting in an SNR of 15 dB.
 The input and scheduling sequences are generated from a uniform distribution $\mc{U}(-1,1)$.
-The state-measurements in our data-dictionary $\dataset^\varepsilon$ are shown in Figure~\ref{fig:ddic_noise}.
+The open-loop measurements used for our data-dictionary $\dataset^\varepsilon$ are shown in Figure~\ref{fig:ddic_noise}.